▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills

 The Kleinspitz (Miniature or Small Spitz) he is a loving and attentive dog, that is very people-oriented.
 Like all German Spitz, does not like to be alone and is glad of the full attention of their owners.
 They are quite reserved and wary of strangers.
 Puppies defend their territory with force and tend to bark when they are not trained.
-However, due to its charming nature and lack of hunting instinct, the little ones spitz they are also easy to train for beginners.
+But, due to its charming nature and lack of hunting instinct, the little ones spitz they are also easy to train for beginners.
 With proper training you can take your dog off leash without any problem..
 Although he can sometimes be a bit rebellious and cheeky, the four-legged friend gets along with other dogs.

 Kleinspitz Education

 Despite its small size, the Kleinspitz (Miniature or Small Spitz) he is a dog to be taken seriously and needs constant training.
-Therefore, show the puppy from day one the basic rules and do not allow him to do anything that he is not allowed to do as an adult dog.
+So, show the puppy from day one the basic rules and do not allow him to do anything that he is not allowed to do as an adult dog.
 Don't let her charm and cuteness bewitch you.
 In the young years, dogs learn better and want to please their owner.
 When training the puppy, you should not rush anything and allow time for new orders.
 Success is best achieved with consistency and praise.
 Early socialization is very important, especially for the cheeky ones Spitz.
 In this way he learns to deal with other dogs and remains more relaxed in everyday life..
 It is recommended to attend a puppy school or a trainer.

 Activities with the little Spitz